-Just about half way between the well-traveled waters of Galveston Bay and Corpus Christi Bay sits Matagorda Bay.
-A lesser known body of water that’s surrounded by charming towns, full of abundant wildlife, and rife with amazing history.
-To download this episode or purchase it on DVD – CLICK HERE.
+Just about halfway between the well-traveled waters of Galveston Bay and Corpus Christi Bay sits Matagorda Bay.
+A lesser known body of water that’s surrounded by charming towns, full of abundant wildlife and rife with amazing history.